Emanuele-Giacomuzzo/data_aggregation/README.md

   A(2,3): species 2 is eaten by species 3.

 ## REGE
 Watch out: this toolbox doesn't implement the REGE algorithm.
 It needs to be calculated from the UCINET VI software (available only for windows at https://sites.google.com/site/ucinetsoftware/home).
-The output of UCINET needs then to be transformed into a matlab matrix and saved in the folder data.
+The output of UCINET needs then to be transformed into a MATLAB matrix and saved in the folder data.
 Here I supposed that the maximum of REGE is 1000.

 ## Dependencies
 1. "Mann-Kendall Tau-b with Sen's Method (enhanced)" at https://uk.mathworks.com/matlabcentral/fileexchange/11190-mann-kendall-tau-b-with-sen-s-method-enhanced